nivabecassis/spoilerkiller/README.md

 ### Chrome Storage API

 - Use the storage API for saving the changes the user makes
+- New movie/show is added to the API when the user clicks the 'submit' button
+- Blacklist is reloaded from storage API everytime the popup.html is opened

 ### Using movie/show db API